 A project nearing completion with outputs of direct relevance to this Theme includes the EC MIND project.
 It is a unique multidisciplinary project which brings together a broad range of leading research institutions and stakeholders in the field of radioactive waste disposal.
-The project aims to reduce uncertainty of safetyrelevant microbial processes controlling radionuclide, chemical and gas release from long-lived intermediate level wastes (ILW), high-level waste and spent fuel geological disposal.
-Outputs will be of direct relevance to several of the JP first phase projects described herein, so supporting ongoing dissemination activities with the knowledge management activities is recognised.
+The project aims to reduce uncertainty of safety-relevant microbial processes controlling radionuclide, chemical and gas release from long-lived intermediate level wastes (ILW), high-level waste and spent fuel geological disposal.
+Outputs will be of direct relevance to several of the EURAD-1 projects (Work Packages) described herein, so supporting ongoing dissemination activities with the knowledge management activities is recognised.